Chakwal District: Administrative divisions

-The district is administratively subdivided into three tehsils and 45 union councils.
+Now the district is administratively subdivided into five tehsils and 45 union councils.
+The district Talagang has been recognized as a separate by department of revenue with tehsil Lawa and tehsil Talagang, but it is still non-functional.

+Administration

 Constituencies

 There is one district council, one municipal committees — Chakwal — and two town committees — Choa Saidan Shah and Kallar Kahar.

 The district is represented in the National Assembly by two constituencies: NA-60 and NA-61.
 The district is represented in the provincial assembly by four elected MPAs and in National Assembly by two MNAs who represent the following constituencies:

 Geography

 Chakwal district borders the districts of Rawalpindi and Attock in the north, Jhelum in the east, Khushab in the south and Mianwali in the west.
 The total area of Chakwal district is 6,609 square kilometres, which is equivalent to 1652443 acre.

 The southern portion runs up into the Salt Range and includes the Chail peak, 3701 ft above the sea, the highest point in the district.
 Between this and the Sohan river, which follows more or less the northern boundary, the country consists of what was once a fairly level plain, sloping down from 2000 ft at the foot of the hills to 1400 ft in the neighbourhood of the Sohan; the surface is now much cut up by ravines and is very difficult to travel over.